nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 Appendix E: Instructions for Manual

-​	E1. launch and shutdown
+​	E1.
+Launch and Shutdown

-​	E2. adding an ingredient
+​	E2.
+Adding an ingredient

-​	E3. finding an ingredient
+​	E3.
+Removing an ingredient

-​	E4. remove an ingredient
+​	E4.
+Using an ingredient

+​	E5.
+Listing all ingredient

+​	E6.
+Removing all expired ingredient

+​	E7.
+Finding an ingredient

+​	E8.
+Listing ingredients that expired today

+​	E9.
+Changing ingredient name

+​	E10.
+Changing ingredient amount

-​	E5. adding an order
+​	E11.
+Adding an order

-​	E6. marking order as done
+​	E12.
+Marking order as done

-​	E7. altering order
+​	E13.
+Altering order

-​	E8. removing order
+​    E14.
+Removing order

-​	E9. adding a dish
+​    E15.
+Adding a dish

-​	E10. removing a dish
+​    E16.
+Removing a dish

-​	E11. adding an ingredient to a dish
+​    E17.
+Adding an ingredient to a dish

-​	E12. finding a dish
+​    E18.
+Finding a dish

-​	E13. changing the name of a dish
+​    E19.
+Changing name of a dish

 ### 1. Setting Up